fletchjeff/copml/docs/chapter-5.md

 This can be a continuous process or a periodic one but the actual implementation isn’t determined solely on the requirements of the downstream applications that are dependent on the model.
 The large data platform requirements will also have to be taken into account.

 For the churn example, customer data is always changing and many other systems use this customer data.
 Therefore data ingest will likely be automated anyway, outside of the need for training the machine learning models.
 However there might be an intermediate feature creation step that isn’t part of the standard pipeline which will also have to be automated.
-A CML job can be run once a week that creates a feature store that will be used to retrain the model.
+An Airflow task can be run once a week that creates a feature store that will be used to retrain the model.

 For the pneumonia x-ray example there needs to be an automated data collection process that puts the images and the results from the predictions made by the model(s) and any manually obtained data into a data store that can be used for model retraining.